 Patients with Long COVID are the experts of their own illness.
 This is a profound statement!
 The idea that patients living with Long COVID understand their symptoms and their body is something that they hope physicians take into consideration when they come in for treatment.
 While there is no cure for Long COVID, there are still many things that you as a physician can do to improve your patient’s quality of life.
 Patients are simply looking for help and, for the most part, many understand that a cure is not yet within reach.
 However, activity management and treating the patient’s most troublesome symptoms can go a long way.

-We are all learning about Long COVID and other post-viral chronic complex diseases, including what treatments are most successful.
+We are all learning about Long COVID and other infection-associated chronic complex diseases, including what treatments are most successful.
 As a physician, it is important to validate Long COVID patients and be willing to simply say, “I don’t know, but I am working to find out,” when it comes to their treatment.
 Harvard Chan School of Public Health’s presentation, Understanding Long COVID: The Unseen Public Health Crisis, is a fantastic resource for both physicians and patients on the scope of Long COVID and Long COVID care in this time of uncertainty.

 Things to Consider When Treating Patients with Long COVID